-Chris Caffarone is a former accountant and assistant U.S. attorney for the Eastern District of New York who represents corporations and senior executives in government and internal investigations and complex commercial litigation.
+Chris Caffarone is a former Assistant U.S. Attorney for the Eastern District of New York and accountant who represents corporations, boards and senior executives in high-stakes investigations, enforcement matters and complex litigation.

 Representative Experience